 One of the most essential tools for a missionary, pastor, minister, or leader is the ability to effectively communicate God's word in such a way that the people encounter God.
-This course will focus on the effective skills necessary to not just communicate information but help bring transformation to those listening.
+This teaching and preaching course will focus on the skills and practices necessary to both teach and preach effectively in a cross-cultural setting.